 Case Studies of Successful Energy Management Systems Implementation

-There are several instances of successful EMS implementation that provide key insights and lessons.
+Several instances of successful EMS implementation provide key insights and lessons.
 Duke University, for instance, adopted a variety of energy management strategies to reduce its power consumption.
 Through retrofitting campus buildings with energy-efficient technologies and optimizing HVAC systems, the university was able to slash its energy bills by nearly $25 million over ten years.

 In another case, the city of Cincinnati carried out an extensive retrofit of its buildings and streetlights, deploying an EMS to optimize energy usage.
 As a result, the city saw a 20% reduction in energy consumption, amounting to substantial annual savings.